This live webinar has now taken place.

 This webinar will discuss the success of the project and how along the way they have picked up tips and learned lessons which are relevant to all community education projects.
 Come along to hear their story as they share ideas and offer a selection of activities to take part in.
-A CPD certificate will be available upon attendance of the live event.

 Sandra Rennie: Visual artist and filmmaker (and member of SET's PAG).

 Sandra Rennie is a visual artist and film-maker.
 Recently retired from her FE Teacher Education role, she works as a QTLS reviewer for the Education and Training Foundation (ETF) and teaches ESOL part-time and online.
 She is also a support mentor for QTLS and Advanced Teacher Status (ATS) applicants and provides an online Teacher Education CPD course on Thinkific.com.

 Angel Kershaw: Professional artist, poet, voice actor and blogger

 Angel is a professional artist, poet, voice actor and blogger, formerly a part-time artist and Workplace Disability Needs Assessor.
 Prior to this, Angel was also a psychotherapist, with an international reputation (working in London, Edinburgh, Los Angeles and Chicago) specialising in trauma and abuse recovery.
 As someone who has autisim herself, she supports others who are neurodiverse or who have mental health issues to be creative and confident, as well as selling her own work and accepting commissions.

 Suzanne regularly performs Improv and stand-up comedy as well as leading comedy workshops.
 She co-runs the resident theatre company of Calderdale College University Centre and is also one of the University Centre's associate lecturers.